kaream-badillo/ethglobal-uniswap-2025/README.md

     30 * deltaPrice +             // Price movement
     20 * recentSpikeCount;        // Consecutive large trades
 ```

+**Note:** These weights are heuristic and can be calibrated per poolKey.
+For the hackathon, we use a simple version optimized for clarity.

 Where:
 - `relativeSize = tradeSize / avgTradeSize` (if > 5x → high risk)